Intermesh/groupoffice-docs/using/email.rst

 Default mail client on your computer
 ------------------------------------

-You can setup Group-Office as your default mail client on your macOS, Windows or Linux computer.
-So when clicking an e-mail address in other applications Group-Office will open with the e-mail compose window.
+You can setup GroupOffice as your default mail client on your macOS, Windows or Linux computer.
+So when clicking an e-mail address in other applications GroupOffice will open with the e-mail compose window.
 To do this you need to install the :ref:`assistant`.
 When it's installed you can select it in your OS:

-.. note:: For this to work you will have to edit at least one file so the assisant knows where your Group-Office installation is hosted.
+.. note:: For this to work you will have to edit at least one file so the assisant knows where your GroupOffice installation is hosted.

 Windows
 ```````
-Go to Settings -> Apps -> "Default apps" and select "Group-Office" for mail:
+Go to Settings -> Apps -> "Default apps" and select "GroupOffice" for mail:

 .. figure:: /_static/using/email/windows-10-default-apps.png
    :width: 100%